smecsia/gawain/README.md

 sometimes cannot handle all of them.
 This option allows to limit the maximum messages within queue.
 Newer messages will be dropped if queue is full.
 This option may lead to inconsistency.
 It is disabled by default.
+* `stateSerializer` - Allows to set the serializer for the state
+* `messageSerializer` - Allows to set the serializer for the events